 Dore was born in 1942 in Pleasant Point, the oldest of 12 children of Stafford and Dorothy Dore, according to his obituary.
 A proud veteran, Dore enlisted first in the U.S. Army in 1960, and then enlisted in the U.S. Air Force, where he served a total of 22 years, reaching the rank of Master Sergeant and retiring as an Officer of Special Investigations.
 He also served in the Vietnam War.
 He later attended the University of Maine at Machias, graduating with a degree in business administration.

 Dore for many years operated Longacre Enterprises, which produced balsam fir Christmas wreaths.
-He had seven children with his wife, Frances, as well as 20 grandchildren and 16 great-grandchildren, according to his obituary.
+He had three children and four step-children, as well as 20 grandchildren and 16 great-grandchildren, according to his obituary.

 Correction: An earlier version of this article misstated what the Maine Indian Claims Settlement Act did.